 The Cyprus Permanent Residency by Investment Program is expected to remain in place but to evolve further toward greater transparency and alignment with EU and Schengen standards.
 Investors who apply before these potential adjustments may still benefit from the current, more favorable framework.

-- Anticipate Upcoming Regulatory Changes: Cyprus’ expected accession to the Schengen Zone in 2026 will likely introduce new compliance measures to align with EU residency rules.
+Anticipate Upcoming Regulatory Changes: Cyprus’ anticipated Schengen Zone accession will likely introduce new compliance measures to align with EU residency rules.
 These may include higher investment thresholds, additional due diligence, or stricter project eligibility criteria.

-- Benefit from Transitional Provisions: Εxperience in other EU countries — such as Spain and Portugal — shows that applicants who submit before reforms often retain access to existing terms even after new laws take effect.
+Benefit from Transitional Provisions: Experience in other EU countries — such as Spain and Portugal — shows that applicants who submit before reforms often retain access to existing terms even after new laws take effect.
 Early investors in Cyprus could therefore preserve today’s advantageous conditions.

 Conclusion

-At Polycarpos Philippou & Associates LLC, our experienced legal team provides end-to-end guidance — from property selection and investment structuring to application submission, due diligence, and post-approval compliance.
+At Philippou Law Firm, our experienced legal team provides end-to-end guidance — from property selection and investment structuring to application submission, due diligence, and post-approval compliance.
 We assist investors in navigating evolving regulations, assessing their long-term residency options, and making informed decisions to capitalize on today’s favorable conditions before the new Schengen-aligned regime is introduced.